 Keeps the scale small and manageable.
 This is a great place to start if you don’t feel ready for large-scale coaching, or if you’re simply happier coaching people one-on-one.

 Simple integration with existing services.
-You’ll still be leaps and bounds ahead of the run-of-the-mill trainers out there because you’ll be coaching people to better, lasting change.
+You’ll still be leaps and bounds ahead of the run-of-the-mill coaches out there because you’ll be coaching people to better, lasting change.
 You’ll have real results to show for your efforts — and you’ll be able to charge for it.

 Small group model